-This is the second article in an ongoing series.
+This is the second article about the Fibromyalgia diet in an ongoing series.
 Make sure to check out the other articles after finishing this one:

 Could improving fibromyalgia symptoms be as simple as achieving a healthy body weight?

 It should come as no surprise that a healthy weight results in lower pain levels – a fact that is true whether you have fibromyalgia or not.
 However, for those with fibromyalgia maintaining a healthy body weight is even more important.

 Studies have shown that: